njkuhne/Please/README.md

 # Please
 #### Be Polite, be efficient.

-`Please` is a library written in `Swift` with the singular purpose of making loading images from the network simple and less painful to developers at every expierence level.
+`Please` is a library written in `Swift` with the singular purpose of making loading images from the network simple and less painful to developers at every experience level.

 ## Please, let me tell you about a problem I have
 Having worked in web and in iOS, I have envied web developers for the maturity and simplicity of the tools and conventions they get to use.
 Some tasks can be handled so easily that the complexity held within them is often forgotten about.